It’s tart, it’s tangy, and it’s delicious.

 The staff at Foodal are not medical professionals and this article should not be construed as medical advice.
 Foodal and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet, or using supplements or manufactured or natural medications.

-Photos by Meghan Yager, Meghan Bassett, Kendall Vanderslice, Adrian White, Nikki Cervone, and Nina-Kristin Isensee© Ask the Experts, LLC.
+Photos by Meghan Yager, Meghan Yager, Kendall Vanderslice, Adrian White, Nikki Cervone, and Nina-Kristin Isensee© Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Fruit leather photo courtesy of Healthy Green Savvy.
 Uncredited photos: Shutterstock.
 Originally published on April 22, 2016.
-Last updated: September 20, 2019 at 19:29 pm.
+Last updated: June 10, 2020 at 14:44 pm.

 About Adrian White